How safe is Uber and Lyft for female drivers? 9 tips to stay secure

 Another alternative to driving with Uber or Lyft is See Jane Go, which is a ride-sharing company exclusively for women.
 This ensures that you always pick up a woman, allowing you to feel both safe and empowered at the same time.
 Update: Since this post was written See Jane Go has since gone out of business.

-As much as we want to emphasize the need for taking safety precautions as you drive for Uber or Lyft, the truth is that it’s safer than you may realize, and you don’t want to spend all your time ruled by fear.
+As much as we want to emphasize the need for taking safety precautions as you drive with Uber or Lyft, the truth is that it’s safer than you may realize, and you don’t want to spend all your time ruled by fear.

 In another story, Fagan recounts some men getting in her car in the late afternoon, already drunk.
 She was nervous at first, but quickly realized they were both just excited because their team had just won a big game, and she ended up having a great ride with them.